What is an ImmerseNYC Mikveh Guide?

 How can I become an ImmerseNYC Mikveh Guide?

-The next training for ImmerseNYC Mikveh Guides will take place in May and June 2017 in NYC.
+The next training for ImmerseNYC Mikveh Guides will take place in January 2019 at the Marlene Meyerson JCC Manhattan.

-Introduction to Mikveh Guiding: Participants will discuss what brought them to this work, explore traditional and creative mikveh use.
+Introduction to Mikveh Guiding: Participants will discuss what brought them to this work and explore traditional and creative mikveh use.
 Trainers will provide an overview of ImmerseNYC in addition to a detailed description of the “how-to” for guiding immersions.